 # Getting started

-* [**Metrics**](https://docs.ilert.com/incidents-and-status-pages/metrics): Use metrics in status pages to showcase how well your services are performing.
-You can submit your own metrics data or import metrics from your existing tools (e.g. Datadog).
+* [**Metrics**](/incidents-and-status-pages/metrics.md) show how well your services are performing on a status page.
+You can submit your own metrics data or import it from tools such as Datadog.

 ---